Function spaces for decoupling: Decoupling

 The following proposition, which gives an equivalent description of the $\funpqs$ norm of a function with frequency support in a dyadic annulus, is the key tool to relate $\funpqs$ to decoupling inequalities.
+It contains part of Theorem \ref{thm:decoupleintro}.

-\begin{proposition} Let $p\in[1,\infty]$, $q\in[1,\infty)$ and $s \in \R$.
+\begin{proposition} Let $p,q\in[1,\infty)$ and $s \in \R$.
 Then there exists a $C>0$ such that the following holds.
-Let $f\in L^{p}(\Rd)$ be such that $\supp(\wh{f}\,)\subseteq\{\xi\in\Rn\mid R/2\leq |\xi|\leq 2R\}$ for some $R\geq 2$.
+Let $f\in \funpqs$ be such that $\supp(\wh{f}\,)\subseteq\{\xi\in\Rn\mid R/2\leq |\xi|\leq 2R\}$ for some $R\geq 2$.
 Then